(208) 882-1566, ext.119

 BILL CHURCH received a Bachelor of Liberal Studies (Magna Cum Laude) from Hillsdale College in 1977.
 He is the owner and CEO of Church & Church Inc. in Auburn Hills, Michigan, a $40 million lumber and building material distribution company with 70 employees where he has been employed since 1977.
 He is the President of Triangle Enterprises, a Michigan home building company, and a partner in Kestrel Building as well as several land development projects in SE Michigan.
 He was a founding Board Member of Christian Leadership Academy (now Bloomfield Christian School) in Michigan, and currently resides in Moscow, Idaho, where he is a real estate agent at Key Properties, serves as an elder at Christ Church, and is both a permanent Board member and Secretary of the Board for New Saint Andrews College.

-DAVID ALDERS, president of Carrizo Creek Corporation, manager of Caddo Farms LLC and managing partner of Buck Bay Timber, Ltd. and Dagwood Timber LP, received a B.S. in Agricultural Economics with honors from Texas A&M University in 1985.
-He serves as Chairman of the Board of Regents of Stephen F. Austin University, a state university located in Nacogdoches, Texas, where he resides.
-He also serves as a trustee of the Texas Center for Legal Ethics, and as a member of the Executive Committees of both the Nacogdoches Economic Development Corporation and the East Texas Regional Water Planning Group.
+DAVID ALDERS president of Carrizo Creek Corporation, manager of Caddo Farms LLC and managing partner of Buck Bay Timber, Ltd. and Dagwood Timber LP, received a B.S. in Agricultural Economics with honors from Texas A&M University in 1985.
+He serves on the Board of Regents of Stephen F. Austin University, a state university located in Nacogdoches, Texas, where he resides.
+He also serves as a director of the Texas Forestry Association, the Texas Agricultural Land Trust and the Nacogdoches County Chamber of Commerce, as trustee of the Texas Center for Legal Ethics, and as a member of the Executive Committees of the East Texas Regional Water Planning Group.
 Other current board memberships include Citizens 1st Bank, Heartbeat Pregnancy Center, and Regents Academy of Nacogdoches.
 He is also a board member and past president of the Nacogdoches County Farm Bureau, and vice president and past president of the Pineywoods Groundwater Conservation District.
-Prior board service includes the State Bar of Texas, the Nacogdoches County Chamber of Commerce, and the Heritage Land Bank Association, and he is also a past chairman of the board of the Texas Department of Rural Affairs.
+Prior board service includes the State Bar of Texas, the Nacogdoches Economic Development Corporation, the Heritage Land Bank Association, and he is also a past chairman of the board of the Texas Department of Rural Affairs.

 LUKE JANKOVIC earned a B.A. from New Saint Andrews College, and serves as the Vice President of Higher Education at EMSI, where he has worked since 2006.
 He leads product development and data innovation, and he is responsible for the dual goal of EMSI’s vision for their higher education tools: to help students achieve their education and career goals, and to connect employers with talent.